 Shortage of Truck Drivers

 The American Trucking Association has recently completed a study that shows that there is at present a shortage of more than 20,000 truckers in the growing trucking industry.
-The association's study has shown that if this trend continues, the number of truck drivers to keep pace with the expanding industry will total 114,000 by the year 2014.
+The association’s study has shown that if this trend continues, the number of truck drivers to keep pace with the expanding industry will continue to be at a huge deficit.
 This is a very sobering figure when you consider the amount of materials, products and goods that are transported by truck across the country every single hour of every single day.

 - Old Dominion Freight Jobs